Dharampur, Bankura: Demographics

-As per 2011 Census of India Dharampur had a total population of 1,239 of which 637 (60%) were males and 602 (50%) were females.
+As per the 2011 Census of India, Dharampur had a total population of 1,239, of which 637 (60%) were males and 602 (50%) were females.
 The total number of households in Dharampur was 272.
-Total area of this village was 131.52 hectares.
+The total area of this village was 131.52 hectares.

 Transport

 The Bishnupur-Sonamukhi Road passes through Dharampur.

 Healthcare

 Bhara Public Health Centre functions as the central facility in Bhara.
 The villagers take free medicine and treatment from this hospital.